-We are looking for Seventh-day Adventist churches within the Pacific Union Conference who are willing to become laboratories of compassion for a period of 24 months or more–meaning that they are ready to go nuclear with compassion and put this statement to a test:
+We are looking for churches within the Pacific Union Conference who are willing to become laboratories of compassion—meaning they are ready to go nuclear with kindness and love, and are ready to put this statement to the test:

 “If we would humble ourselves before God, and be kind and courteous and tender-hearted and pitiful, there would be one hundred conversions to the truth where now there is only one.” –Testimonies to the Church, vol. 9 p.
 189